Compression theory for inhomogeneous systems: Methods

 Maximisation of the real-space mutual information (RSMI)

+between $\mathcal{H}^i$ and its distant environment $\mathcal{E}^i$ provides a variational principle for the coarse graining map $\boldsymbol{\Lambda}^i$.
+The objective depends on the coarse graining mapping via the compressed $\mathcal{H}^i$ variables: $I(\mathcal{H}^i:\mathcal{E}^i) \equiv I_{\boldsymbol{\Lambda}^i}(\mathcal{H}^i:\mathcal{E}^i)$.
+The construction of the RSMI objective function enables distilling the most relevant large-scale features~\cite{PhysRevX.10.011037,gordon2020relevance}, as it tracks the correlations with a distant environment $\mathcal{E}^i$.
+Formal connections between this objective and the most relevant operators in critical lattice systems has recently been demonstrated both numerically and analytically~\cite{gokmen2021statistical, gordon2020relevance}.

-between $\mathcal{H}^i$ and its distant environment $\mathcal{E}^i$ provides a variational principle for the CG map $\mathbf{\Lambda}^i$ to distill the most relevant long-range features~\cite{PhysRevX.10.011037,gordon2020relevance}.
-The compression is enforced by limiting the information capacity of $\mathcal{H}^i$ using a predetermined number of encoding bits, thereby providing an approximation to the information bottleneck problem~\cite{gordon2020relevance}.
+The compression is enforced by limiting the information capacity of $\mathcal{H}^i$ using a predetermined number of encoding bits (as we describe below), thereby directly implementing the rate constraint in the information bottleneck problem~\cite{gordon2020relevance, infbottle1}.
+Note that the compression is informed both of the underlying graph structure, and of the physics of the model living on it, which are encoded in the statistics of the configuration samples $(\mathcal{V}^i,\mathcal{E}^i)$.